Share your love

 Conclusion

-At this point, you have learned to set environment variables for a single user and globally for all users with examples.
-Also, you have learned to list all environment variables and learn how to unset them.
+At this point, you have learned to Set and Unset Environment Variables in Linux with Examples.
 Hope you enjoy using it.
-You me be interested in these articles:
+You may also interested in these articles:

 Disable or Hide Error Messages in PHP